 Co-host format

-Another popular structure is the co-host format, where two or more hosts discuss a particular topic.
+Another popular format is the co-host format, in which two or more hosts discuss a particular topic.
 An example of a podcast that does this well is "Stuff You Should Know," where hosts Josh Clark and Chuck Bryant explore a wide range of topics in a conversational format.

 Of course, you don't have to stick to just one structure.
 Many successful podcasts use a combination of formats to keep things fresh and engaging.
-For example, the podcast "My Favorite Murder" has a mix of storytelling, humour, and true crime analysis that keeps listeners on the edge of their seats.
+For example, the podcast "My Favorite Murder" blends storytelling, humor, and true-crime analysis, keeping listeners on the edge of their seats.

 One key to creating a successful show structure is to find a balance between consistency and flexibility.
 You want to establish a regular format that listeners can rely on, but also be open to making changes and trying new things.
 This could mean bringing on a new guest host, introducing a new segment, or experimenting with different episode lengths.